Apocalypse of Zerubbabel: History

-The groundwork for the book was probably written in Palestine between 629 and 636, during the Byzantine–Sasanian War of 602–628 for control of the region.
+The groundwork for the book was probably written in the Holy Land between 629 and 636, during the Byzantine–Sasanian War of 602–628 for control of the region.
 These wars touched Byzantine Palestine and stirred Messianic hopes among Jews, including the author for whom the wars appear to be eschatological events leading to the appearance of the Messiah.
 Armilus is thought to be a cryptogram for Heraclius, and that the events described in the Book of Zerubbabel coincide with the Jewish revolt against Heraclius.

 However, firm evidence of the work's existence before the tenth century is elusive.
 The Zohar is cognizant of the legend of Hephzibah, whom the apocalypse first names as the mother of the Davidic Messiah and a female warrior credited with killing multiple evil kings.
 Saadia Gaon (892–942) and Hai ben Sherira (939–1038), both heads of the Talmudic academies of Babylonia, probably knew the book but never mention it by name.

 The Book of Zerubbabel is extant in several manuscript and print recensions.
 What may be the oldest manuscript copy is part of a prayerbook reportedly dated to about 840 AD.

 The first publication was in 1519 in Constantinople within an anthology called Liqqutim Shonim.
 It was reprinted again along with the Sefer Malkiel in Vilna in 1819, and again by Adolph Jellinek in his Bet Ha-Midrasch (1853–77) and S. A. Wertheimer in his Leqet Midrashim (Jerusalem, 1903).
 The fullest edition of the work was prepared by Israel Levi in his book L'apocalypse.

 Because the book gave an unequivocal date (1058 AD) for the return of the Messiah, it exerted great influence upon contemporary Messianic thought.
 The book is mentioned by Eleazar of Worms and supposedly by Rashi.
 Abraham ibn Ezra criticized the book as "unreliable."

 One edition of the Pirqe Hekhalot gave a figure of 890 years until the return of the Messiah, making the Messianic year 958 AD, within a decade of the birth of Saadia Gaon.
 That date perhaps led to a message sent by Rhenish Jews to Palestine inquiring after rumors of the Messiah's advent.